How do renderers create textures

 size_t storageIndex;

-CustomSaveFunction customSaveFunction
+CustomSaveFunction customSaveFunction;

 // Data for each custom texture renderer backend